 Playing games is a lot of fun.
-Today you are going to play a game that involves numbers, and you will find a way to win the game, always!
+Today you are going to play a game that involves numbers, and based on these numbers you will find out a way to win the game, always!

 Task 1: Play the Euclid's game